Editors

 The Great Vanishing Act: Blood Quantum and the Future of Native Nations, edited by Kathleen Ratteree and Norbert S. Hill Jr., Fulcrum Publishing, 2017.

-Beyond Blood Quantum: Refusal to Disappear edited by Norbert S. Hill Jr., Megan Minoka Hill, and Desirae Louise Hill, Fulcrum Publishing, forthcoming 2025.
+Beyond Blood Quantum: Refusal to Disappear edited by Megan Minoka Hill, Norbert S. Hill Jr., and Desirae Louise Hill, Fulcrum Publishing, forthcoming 2025.

 Fulcrum Publishing